Privacywonk/CloakAndDagger/README.md

 # Catch spoofing from outside.
 $IPF 45 deny ip from any to any not antispoof via $WAN

-#NAT Inbound
+#nat config
+$IPF 099 reass all from any to any in
-$IPF 100 nat 1 ip4 from any to any in via $WAN
+$IPF 100 nat 1 ip from any to any in via $WAN

+#check stateful rules.
+If marked as "keep-state" the packet has
+#already passed through filters and is "OK" without futher rule matching
 $IPF 105 check-state

 #allow ping